Badgers' highest-paid employees asked to extend voluntary pay cuts for 4 more months

 Football coach Paul Chryst, men’s basketball coach Greg Gard, athletic director Barry Alvarez and other top-paid employees of the University of Wisconsin athletic department will be asked to extend a voluntary pay cut through much of this season.

-That's one part of the next phase of a cost-reduction plan that was unveiled to Badgers employees this week amid a severe drop in revenue during the COVID-19 pandemic.
+That’s one part of the next phase of a cost-reduction plan that was unveiled to Badgers employees this week amid a severe drop in revenue due to the COVID-19 pandemic.

 The 24 highest-paid UW athletics employees were asked in May to take a 15% pay cut through October.
 The department now wants to extend that until Feb.
 27.

 Chryst was scheduled to make $4.25 million in salary this season before the reduction.
-Men's basketball coach Gard has a contract worth $2.55 million while Alvarez, the athletic director, was due to earn $1.55 million.
+Gard has a contract worth $2.55 million, while Alvarez was due to receive $1.55 million.

 Those who are returning to full hours, however, will be subject to between five and 9½ furlough days through Feb.
 27, with higher numbers correlating to higher salaries.